Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot_slides.md

 Notes:

-The relay chain only handles a single asset (the relay token), and therefore, it does not have the necessity to trust any other tokens being sent from other reserves.
+- The relay chain only handles a single asset (the relay token), and therefore, it does not have the necessity to trust any other tokens being sent from other reserves.

 ---

 ## 📁 `LocationToAccountId` in Rococo

-- Conversion between a multilocation to an AccountId is a key component to withdraw/deposit assets and issue Transact operations.
+- Conversion between a multilocation to an AccountId is a key component to withdraw/deposit assets and issue `Transact` operations.
-- Parachain origins will be converted to their corresponding sovereign account
+- Parachain origins will be converted to their corresponding sovereign account.
 - Local 32 byte origins will be converted to a 32 byte defined AccountId.

 ```rust